xzys/react-native-share-extension/README.md

 - now you should be able to compile the code without error.

-> if you need to add more packages to your share extension do not overrides `getPackages`. instead override `getMorePackages` method under `ShareExActivity`.
+> if you need to add more packages to your share extension, you can add them as you normally do under in `getPackages` `MainApplication.java`.

 # Share Component